ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

-That is, where actual state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
-The appraisal policy then specifies how to match the actual value against the set of Reference Values.
+That is, where actual-state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
+Appraisal policy then specifies how to match the actual-state values against a set of Reference Values.

 Some examples of such matching include:

-* The actual value must be in the set of allowed Reference Values.
+* An actual value must be in the set of allowed Reference Values.
-* The actual value must not be in the set of disallowed Reference Values.
+* An actual value must not be in the set of disallowed Reference Values.
-* The actual value must be in a range where two Reference Values are the min and max.
+* An actual value must be in a range where two Reference Values are the min and max.

 ## RATS Conceptual Messages